popcorncolonel/TwitchBotDetector/README.txt

     -More chatters than viewers, plus weird names/inactive chat => suspicion

-2) Keep the program running when my internet crashes.
-Currently the program just exits.

-3) COMPLETE: Overhaul the tweet removal system, or rethink it in general.
+2) COMPLETE: Overhaul the tweet removal system, or rethink it in general.
    Should it delete old tweets that were saying that the user was botting?
    See http://www.twitter.com/LiveBotDetector, or
        http://github.com/popcorncolonel/LiveBotDetector
-   Website version coming soon�
+   Website version coming soon(tm)

-4) New heuristic for detecting chatbots: very low average follower count in chat (regarding how many people each user is following) is indicative of chatbots.
+3) New heuristics for detecting chatbots: very low average follower count in chat (regarding how many people each user is following) is indicative of chatbots.
 Also if a lot of the bots have the exact same number (say, under 5)